Pictured above are Bellingham Mayor Kim Lund and 2024 Whatcom READS author Sasha taqʷšəblu LaPointe.

-March is National Women’s History Month and March 8 is International Women’s Day.
-Bellingham Public Library offers a wide-ranging assortment of materials, including books, music and film, to bring women’s life stories to light.
-Specific recommendations from Library staff for adults, teens and children encourage everyone to celebrate and learn about women’s achievements and challenges past and present.
-Also see below for a list of local special events celebrating women.
+Women are trailblazers, visionaries, politicians, activists, artists, authors, doctors, sports figures, and much more.
+Their stories reflect the challenges they’ve faced throughout history, as well as their achievements and contributions.
+As we celebrate National Women’s History Month in March, Bellingham Public Library offers a wide range of materials, including books, music and film, to bring women’s life stories to light.
+Read on for specific recommendations from Library staff for adults, teens and children to encourage everyone to celebrate and learn about women’s achievements and challenges past and present.

 Women’s History Nonfiction for Adults